 Welcome to The Harleston Choral Society Website

-Our Spring Term began on 9 January, but it's never to late to join us, 7.30 - 9.30 pm on a Monday evening, in St John's Church, Harleston.
-We're singing Mozart's Requiem, and a Haydn Mass (TBC), in preparation for our Summer Concert on 17 June 2017.
-Do come and sing with us: we welcome everyone - especially Tenors ! - whether experienced singers or not, and although it's an advantage to be able to read music, it's not essential.
-There are no auditions, and music is provided free.
-Subs are currently £35 per term (some concessions are available).
-Further information on the HCS website www.harlestonchoralsoc.org.uk or from Jo Curry on 01986 875494, email@example.com
+Do come and sing with HCS: we welcome everyone, especially Tenors ! whether experienced singers or not, and although its an advantage to be able to read music, it's not essential.
+There are no auditions and music is provided free.
+Practices are on Monday evenings, 7.30 - 9.30 pm, in St Johns Church, Harleston, subs £35 per term (some concessions available).
+Further information from Jo Curry firstname.lastname@example.org, 01986 875494 (and see other sections of the website).

 St John Passion at St John’s

 Review of our most recent concert on 18th June this year.